process-analytics/pa-technical-challenge/README.md

 - Add one or several new api methods that let know if a line or a column is completed.
 The number of the squares that are in the row or in the column should be returned for a latter use. \
-  For more details about how the api will be used, see the Demonstrator request below
+  For more details about how the api will be used, see the Demonstrator request below.

 #### References